saltstack/salt/HACKING.md

 don't have time to complete work on the issue, just leaving some information about when you expect to pick things up again is a great idea!

 ## Hacking Away

 ### Salt, Tests, Documentation, and You

-To merge code contributions, Salt requires:
+Before approving code contributions, Salt requires:

 - documentation
 - meaningful passing tests